-If as the proximate result of activities directly connected with the line of duty (and not merely the result of negligence or accident occurring while on duty), employee dentures, eyeglasses, contact lenses, earphones or watches are damaged or destroyed, replacement or repair will be in accordance with the following schedule, provided that such repair or replacement is not covered by applicable City insurance:
+If as the proximate result of activities directly connected with the line of duty (and not merely the result of negligence or accident occurring while on duty), employed dentures, eyagiasses, contact lenses, baseball style uniform hats, cold gear or base layers worn as part of the everyday uniform and earphones or watches are damaged or destroyed, replacement or repair will be in accordance with the following schedule, provided that such repair or replacement is not covered by applicable City insurance:

-- A. If eyeglasses are totally destroyed, the City will pay for replacement of lenses based on the last verifiable prescription plus the cost of frames, but in no event shall the total cost to the City exceed the sum of \$150.00; - B. If either or both lenses to eyeglasses are lost or destroyed, replacement will be made based upon the last verifiable prescription, but in no event shall the cost to the City exceed the sum of \$100.00; - C. In the event of damage, loss or destruction of frames, the City will pay up to a maximum of \$50.00 for replacement or repair; If either or both contact lenses are lost, damaged or destroyed, the City will pay up to a maximum of the uninsured cost for any such replacement or repair based upon the last verifiable prescription, but in no event shall the total cost to the City exceed the sum of \$150.00; - D. The City will include insurance for dentures lost or damaged in the line of duty under the general damage and loss coverage insurance; - E. If an employee's watch or earphone is damaged or destroyed, then the City will pay the cost of repairing or replacing the watch or earphone (based upon replacement value), but in no event shall the total cost to the City exceed the sum of \$50.00 - F. All claims for payment or reimbursement shall be submitted to the designated officer on the proper form.
+- A. If eyeglasses are totally destroyed, the City will pay for replacement of lenses based on the last verifiable prescription plus the cost of frames, but in no event shall the total cost to the City exceed the sum of \$150.00; - B. If either or both lenses to eyeglasses are lost or destroyed, replacement will be made based upon the last verifiable prescription, but in no event shall the cost to the City exceed the sum of \$100.00; - C. In the event of damage, loss or destruction of frames, the City will pay up to a maximum of \$50.00 for replacement or repair; If either or both contact lenses are lost, damaged or destroyed, the City will pay up to a maximum of the uninsured cost for any such replacement or repair based upon the last verifiable prescription, but in no event shall the total cost to the City exceed the sum of \$150.00; - D. The City will include insurance for dentures lost or damaged in the line of duty under the general damage and loss coverage insurance; - E. If an employee's watch or earphone is damaged or destroyed, then the City will pay the cost of repairing or replacing the watch or earphone (based upon replacement value), but in no event shall the total cost to the City exceed the sum of \$50.00 - F. All claims for payment or reimbursement shall be submitted to the designated officer on the proper form. - G. The cost of repair or replacement of baseball style uniform hats and cold gear or base layers worn as part of the everyday uniform will be at 100% of cost to repair or replace,